Trying Softer: When Parenting Feels Like Too Much

 Trying softer is better for everyone.

-You might be the resourceful one, the person others come to for advice, the one with a whole toolbox of strategies… and still find yourself struggling to regulate when it matters most.
+You might even be the resourceful one, the person others come to for advice, the one with a whole toolbox of strategies… and still find yourself struggling to regulate when it matters most.
 That’s not a failure.
 That’s just a nervous system doing its best in the face of stress and complexity—and maybe years of having to hold it all together on your own.

 We’re human beings.
 We’re wired for connection.
 We’re not meant to do this alone.